 We hope these subscriber value calculations are helpful.
 But to make them really useful, you must adjust them for the particular systems and overhead costs of your company.
 Does all this sound like a hassle?
 Well, maybe it is.
 But if you can’t set a value for each subscriber, it’s hard to assess how effective your list-building efforts are.

-Please comment on this article, your feed-back is appreciated.
+Please comment, your feed-back is appreciated.